(THIS ARTICLE IS MACHINE TRANSLATED by Google from Norwegian)

 - You do not get it on me today, it is as wrong for me as the bunad.

 In 2005, Sandvand launched a third alternative, a suit that shows exactly what she is: Norwegian – and Korean.
-The entrepreneur has picked the best from the two nations' party costumes, and the result is Norwegian shirt sleeves in Korean silk.
+The founder has picked the best from the two nations' party costumes, and the result is Norwegian shirt sleeves in Korean silk.
 Brooch in the neck, and wide belly belt.
-Vest with Norwegian cut, but decorated with. . .
+Vest with Norwegian cut, but decorated with Korean pattern.
+Curved shapes, as in the bunada.